alttch/eva3/doc/lm/macros.rst

 Returns:

-True, if timer is expired
+True, if timer has expired

 Raises: